 Overall, algorithms are at the core of almost all computer applications.
 Just as rapid innovations are being made in other computer technologies, they are also being made in algorithms!

-- Singly-linked list: Maintaining a directory of names, Performing arithmetic operations on long integers, Manipulation of polynomials, Implementing of Stack and Queue, Adjacency list representation of Graphs, Hashing by chaining method, Dynamic memory allocation
+- Singly-linked list: Maintaining a directory of names, Performing arithmetic operations on long integers, Manipulation of polynomials, Implementing stack and queue, Adjacency list representation of Graphs, Hashing by chaining method, Dynamic memory allocation, etc.

-- Doubly-linked list: Implementing LRU Cache, Implementing Fibonacci heap, Thread scheduler in operating systems, Representing deck of cards game, Implement undo and redo functionality in applications, Previous and next page in a web browser.
+- Doubly-linked list: Implementing LRU Cache, Implementing LFU Cache, Implementing Fibonacci heap, Thread scheduler in operating systems, Representing deck of cards game, Implement undo and redo functionality, Previous and next page in a web browser.

-- Circular linked list: Processes scheduling in the operating system, Keep track of the turn in a multi-player game
+- Circular linked list: Process scheduling in operating system, Keep track of the turn in a multi-player game

 - Storing browser history, UNDO/REDO options in a text editor